-KEY RISKS RISK MITIGATION/CONTROLS IN PLACE LIKELHOO D IMPACT RESIDUAL RISK CTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE 18 Inability to maintain service provision in spate conditions Robust Business Continuity arrangements The published 2017-2022 LFRS Integrated Risk Management Plan recognises the impacts of wide area flooding (P2 increasing weather related events) as does our SOR for 2017.
+KEY RISKS RISK MITIGATION/CONTROLS IN PLACE D IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE 18 Inability to maintain service provision in spate conditions Robust Business Continuity arrangements The published 2017-2022 LFRS Integrated Risk Management Plan recognises the impacts of wide area flooding (P2 increasing weather related events) as does our SOR for 2017.
 Ensure ESMCP specification recognises communication needs identified Training for LFRS FDOs regarding National Resilience Asset mobilisation and associated Command Support has been delivered, testing via an exercise to be completed LFRS vehicle fleet amended with multi-purpose (4x4) vehicles suitable for use in wide area flooding placed within the fleet, further purchases to follow in 2017/18 to extend the provision to 10.
 The enhancement of staff PPE with provision of flood suits and associated training is complete.
 The Lancaster accommodation side (not appliance bay etc.) has been built with flood defences and other mitigation works as per flood risk assessment.
 Other works include elevating all Station Mobilisation Cabinets that are in Flood risk areas.
-2 6 ischarged Failure to maximise the opportunities that technological advances present due to a lack of 19 capacity within the ICT department, and an inability of staff to keep pace with new development that are implemented Digital Transformation team now in place to address horizon scanning and new tech introduction.
+2 Discharged opportunities that technological advances present due to a lack of 19 capacity within the ICT Digital Transformation team now in place to address horizon scanning and new tech introduction.
 Digital Strategy now published to provide a roadmap for technical enabling of key organisational strategies.
 7 digital themes agreed to drive innovation and enhance digital capacity throughout the service.
 Revised programme board structure to provide key project and digital initiative oversight.
 A number of new products and data introduced using digital by default, cloud first technology with several more now agreed and in pipeline / flight.
-3 9 9 de Pi iomplete refreshed ICT strategy for publication. gree apprentice onboarding process. iompile options paper for Exec for modern ICT / DT / SDD approach and supporting epartmental structures ititate and mature Community Developer concept rogress innovative partnerships to augment capacity through collaboration iontinue to skill-up, train and educate users 30/11/2023 HolCT DoSP Strategy & Planning with the product name Command Support System The CSS software application (Vector Incident Command) we run on our command units to manage the incident command system, went into administration and the Intellectual Property Rights (IPR) for the software were bought at auction by Telent, who are the prime contractor for the NWFC ICT mobilising and communication.
+3 3 3 9 Complete refreshed ICT strategy for publication.
+Agree apprentice onboarding process.
+Compile options paper for Exec for modern ICT / DT / SDD approach and supporting departmental structures Initiate and mature Community Developer concept Progress innovative partnerships to augment capacity through collaboration Continue to skill-up, train and educate users 30/11/2023 HolCT DoSP Strategy & Planning Loss of support for Vector Incident Command product with the product name 20 Command Support System (CSS) leading to ineffective command function at large incidents The CSS software application (Vector Incident Command) we run on our command units to manage the incident command system, went into administration and the Intellectual Property Rights (PIR) for the software were bought at auction by Telent, who are the prime contractor for the NWFC ICT mobilising and communication.
 Telent have presented to say they will ensure that the original Vector developments as promised under the NWFC contract will be delivered.
-However developments have been very slow 3 3 9 project was set up to deliver a new command software solution and this is currently in the rocurement stage, with a view to implementing a new systemin the new financial year.
-31/03/2023 HoServ Develop DoSP Strategy & Planning
+However developments have been very slow 3 3 3 9 Command software contract has been awarded to 3tc.
+Response and Emergency Planning are building software with ICT.
+Small command unit now being fitted out.
+This will test all the software.
+New software will be installed on all new MDTs 31/03/2024 HoServ Develop DoSP Strategy & Planning